avl/noatun/docs/docs.md

 allow the previous message to be pruned.
 This is in contrast with tombstone messages, that are never pruned before cutoff.

+### Trackers

+The way dependencies are handled in Noatun is through "Trackers".
+The struct `Tracker` is used to record ownership of a piece of data.
+All tracked data types in Noatun contain a `Tracker` instance.
+The tracker simply records the identity of the most recent message that wrote the piece of data.
+Note, the data must be completely overwritten, or not written at all.
+The noatun datatypes ensure this invariant is maintained.

+When data is read (while building the materialized view), a read dependency is created between the currently materialized message, and the owner of the tracker that owns the data which was read.

+Types with the word `Opaque` in their name still have trackers, but since their data cannot be read by the `Message::apply`-methods while building the materialized view, such trackers never participate in establishing read dependencies between messages.

 ## Validation